FoLLgoTT/AnalyzeDynamicRange/README.md

 | **Momentary Loudness** | LUFS | Time series over 400 ms windows |
 | **Short-term Loudness** | LUFS | Time series over 3-second windows |

-### LFE Band Analysis (120 Hz low-pass applied before all measurements)
+### LFE Band Analysis

 The LFE channel is divided into four frequency bands.
 All level metrics are expressed **relative to the main-mix integrated loudness** so results are comparable across films with different overall levels.
 Statistics are computed only over LFE-active windows (short-term RMS ≥ integrated − 15 dB) to prevent long silent passages from distorting the results.
+A low pass at 120 Hz is applied before LFE analysis to remove unwanted high frequency content (clipping etc.).

 | Metric | Unit | Description |
 |--------|------|-------------|